johhaanndev/PEC3sokoban/README.md

 **Basics**

+Game goal is to move the boxes (black circles) and put them in every goal point (pink square) moving your player (blue box).
+Player can only move 1 box at a time, you can not move two boxes in the same direction at a time nor pull boxes.
+Only push 1 box.
+Level finishes when all goal points are filled with a box.

 Mainly, this tool is about pixels and colors.
 To design a new level, we will set small dimensions, for example a 16x16 pixels.
 Then decide which colors are we usign for each element in the game:
 - Black for walls.
 - Red for boxes.